Collection: 30 (77-07)

 When the Sandcrawler was released, Hasbro only had a handful of well-articulated Original Trilogy action figures under their belt, and many argued that they were too far from definitive anyway to be considered worthwhile for rerelease.
 But by the time the update to the Sandcrawler came to pass, Hasbro needed to reach far back to their earliest figures to include as pack-ins for this iconic vehicle.
 That’s precisely what they did.
 They took The Power Of The Force Death Star Droid and repainted it to look as closely as possible to the RA-7 droid held captive in the Sandcrawler as seen in Star Wars Episode IV: A New Hope.
 While the figure has a rather splendid paint job and looked pretty impressive for 2004, the figure doesn’t hold up nearly as well in 2007.
 The articulation and sculpt are major deal breakers.
 We understand that not many collectors had an opportunity to purchase a Sandcrawler to get this figure in 2004, but why three years later would they vote so feverishly for it instead of waiting for a more definitive update?

-Status: RA-7 is a slight repaint of the RA-7 figure from 2004's OTC Sandcrawler Previews exclusive vehicle.
+Status: RA-7 is a slight repaint and retool of the RA-7 figure from 2004's OTC Sandcrawler Previews exclusive vehicle.
 It's important to note that RA-7 has a new 2007 date stamp, officially making it a slight retool.

 Articulation Count: 6 points